AutoScout24/showcar-carousel/README.md

 $> npm install showcar-carousel --save
 ```

-Afterwards you need to add the css and js to your page.
+Afterwards you need to include the CSS and JS to your page.

 ```html
 <link rel="stylesheet" href="../dist/showcar-carousel.css">